wcarmon/docs/rust/async.tokio.md

         Err(anyhow!("simulate failure"))
     });

-    // -- return a future so the caller can wait Box::pin(async move {
+    // -- Return a future so the caller can wait Box::pin(async move {
         h.await?
     })